I'm a member

 Printer Friendly Version

-Homocysteine is an amino acid found in the blood; levels are inversely correlated with folate levels.
-Homocysteine has been evaluated as a potential marker of cardiovascular disease (CVD) in the general population and as a potential risk marker among people with CVD.
-The association between homocysteine-lowering interventions and risk of CVD has also been examined.
+Homocysteine is an amino acid that has been evaluated as a potential marker of cardiovascular disease (CVD) and increased risk of thrombosis in the general population and as a potential risk marker for people with CVD and thrombotic disorders.
+The association between homocysteine-lowering interventions and risk of CVD or thrombotic events has also been examined.

 Plasma levels of homocysteine have been actively researched as a risk factor for cardiovascular disease, initially based on the observation that patients with hereditary homocystinuria, an inborn error of metabolism associated with high plasma levels of homocysteine, had a markedly increased risk of cardiovascular disease.
-Subsequently, prospective epidemiologic studies were conducted to determine if an elevated plasma level of homocysteine was an independent risk factor for cardiovascular disease, and could be used to improve current risk prediction models.
+Subsequently, prospective epidemiologic studies were conducted to determine if an elevated plasma level of homocysteine was an independent risk factor for cardiovascular disease and could be used to improve current risk prediction models.
+Several case-control studies have also suggested that elevated homocysteine is a risk factor for venous thromboembolism (VTE; pulmonary embolism, deep vein thrombosis).

-Interest in homocysteine as a potentially modifiable risk factor has been stimulated by the epidemiologic finding that levels of homocysteine are inversely correlated with levels of folate.
-This finding has raised the possibility that treatment with folic acid might lower homocysteine levels and, in turn, reduce the risk of CVD.
+Interest in homocysteine as a potentially modifiable risk factor has been stimulated by the epidemiologic finding that levels of homocysteine inversely correlate with levels of folate.
+This finding has raised the possibility that treatment with folic acid might lower homocysteine levels and, in turn, reduce the risk of CVD and thrombotic events.
 Therefore, homocysteine has potential utility both as a risk predictor and as a target of treatment.

-Determination of homocysteine may be offered as a component of a comprehensive cardiovascular risk assessment that may include evaluation of small-density lipoproteins, subclassification of high-density lipoproteins, evaluation of lipoprotein (a), high-sensitivity C-reactive protein, and genotyping of apolipoprotein E. These components are addressed in separate policies.
+Determination of homocysteine concentration may be offered as a component of a comprehensive cardiovascular risk assessment that may include evaluation of small-density lipoproteins, subclassification of high-density lipoproteins, evaluation of lipoprotein (A), high-sensitivity C-reactive protein, and genotyping of apolipoprotein E. Determination of homocysteine concentration may also be offered as part of risk assessment for patients at high risk of VTE events or who have experienced idiopathic VTE, recurrent VTE, thrombosis occurring at a young age, or thrombosis at an unusual site.

-POLICYMeasurement of plasma levels of homocysteine are considered investigational in the screening, evaluation, and management of patients for cardiovascular disease.
+Measurement of plasma levels of homocysteine is considered not medically necessary in the screening, evaluation, and management of patients for cardiovascular disease.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.